 Affiliation: Binghamton University (SUNY)

-Hilary Becker is Assistant Professor of Classics with the Department of Classical and Near Eastern Studies at Binghamton University.
+Hilary Becker is Associate Professor of Classics with the Department of Middle Eastern and Ancient Mediterranean Studies at Binghamton University.
 She earned her A.B. at Bryn Mawr College and her M.A. and Ph.D. at the University of North Carolina at Chapel Hill.
 She has published articles dealing with Etruscan economy and settlement patterns and co-edited, along with Margarita Gleba, the volume Votives, Places and Rituals in Etruscan Religion (Brill 2009).
 She is currently writing a book entitled Commerce in Color about the trade in Roman pigments, an investigation that started with her research on the only surviving pigment shop from ancient Rome.
 Professor Becker was the AIA Cinelli Lecturer for 2019/2020.